 On July 10, 2019, the Company issued 544,877 fully-paid common shares pursuant to the exercise of 544,877 Special Warrants.
 On June 9, 2017, the Company completed a debt settlement agreement (the "Settlement") with two former directors of the Company (the "Creditors") with respect to outstanding debt (including principal and interest) totaling \$4,033,795, of which \$1,298,352 was included in loans payable.
 Under the terms of the Settlement, the Creditors were issued an aggregate of 92,950 common shares of the Company and 1.6 million special warrants (the "Special Warrants").
 Each Special Warrant may be exercised for only fully paid and nonassessable common share (a "Special Warrant Share") in the capital of the Company without payment of additional consideration for a period of 10 years from the date of issue.
-After this transaction there are 1,055,123 special warrants left.
+After this transaction there were 1,055,123 special warrants left.
+As of the date of this MD&A, there are no Special Warrants outstanding.

-6. Capital Resources
+Capital Resources